AnggaR96s/Reforestation/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.